islandinvaders/island-invaders.github.io/index.md

   - Click on the “Login” button in the upper right corner of the navbar, then select “Sign in” to go to the following page and login.
 You will have an option to select "Sign Up" and register as a new user.

 ### Posts Page
-- Discussion board for users
+- See the verified reports created

 <img src="doc/post.jpg">